How do attorneys receive a CM/ECF login and password?

 If a document is filed electronically, must a paper copy be mailed to opposing counsel and to the Court?

 Whenever a document is filed electronically, CM/ECF will generate a Notice of Electronic Filing (NEF) to the filing party, to any other party who is a registered user and to the assigned judge.
-If the recipient is a registered filing user, the system-generated NEF shall be deemed to constitute service of the document by first class mail.
+If the recipient is a registered filing user, the system-generated NEF shall be deemed to constitute service of the document by electronic means pursuant to Fed.
+R. Civ.
+P. 5 (b)(2)(E) and Fed.
+R. Crim.
+P. 49(b).
 The Court does not require a paper copy of documents filed electronically.

 What should an attorney do once an error is made in an electronic filing?